Reaction Formation: Psychology, Definition, And Defense Mechanisms

 The application of reaction formation to your relationship can be significant.
 While it depends on the situation, the defense mechanism can damage relationships.
 Think about reaction formation in parenting.
 For example, one parent might show affection with gifts, despite their true desire to spend time with their kids.
 While the other parent, conversely, does spend quality time with the kids and wishes the other would, too.
 These opposite outward parenting styles can potentially cause a rift between the two parents over time.
 Moving beyond reaction formation could be the primary way this issue might be resolved.

 You might wonder how to avoid or eliminate reaction formation.
 Oftentimes, therapy might be the best option for moving beyond a defense mechanism like reaction formation.
-It can require a lot of inner reflection, self-acceptance, and a brave outlook to move on from something that you have come to accept as true or pretended is true for a long time.
+It can require a lot of inner reflection, self-acceptance, and a brave outlook to move on from something that you have come to accept as true or pretended to be true for a long time.
 Understanding exactly what caused the reaction formation response and why your innermost self feels differently can help you or your loved ones accept your feelings.
 It can also help you grow through them to become a healthier and more genuine version of yourself.

 Having a supportive partner can be a helpful aspect of moving on from a past reaction formation.
 It may not be something that will go away overnight, especially if the defense mechanism has been a long-term one.
 By focusing on the truth and what it might mean, an individual who has been using reaction formation as a defense mechanism may be able to move forward and live a life that they can call their own.